m3101-collab/ASDirect-Bot/docs/Overview.md

 # ASDirect Bot Feature Overview/Manual

+## Permission issues

+Each module needs certain permissions.
+In summary:

+To send messages, the bot needs

+- Permission to *see* the channel (otherwise it'll yield a missing access error)
+- Permission to *send messages* in the channel (otherwise it'll yield a missing permissions error)

+To edit user permissions it needs

+- Permission to *see* the channel
+- Permission to *edit user permissions* **in that specific channel** (or server-wide permissions, which are usually a bad idea).
+- To have its role positioned above the roles it's editing in the role list.

 ## Known Issues

 - The bot will trigger monthly events in the wrong day (one day after, if it's a month with 30 days, one day before otherwise) if there are literally no other events between the day of setting the event and the first trigger.
 - The bot will trigger any events in the wrong hour in case of DST/other leap hour situations.
 - UI modals might freeze due do discord fuckery.
 The commands will still be executed in most cases.
 - Setting role permissions in a channel will result in other inherited (`/`, rather than `X` or `V` in the settings menu) permissions resolving into `X`or `V`.
-I.e. if the user does not, in practiece, have access to a certain permission, and the permission isn't set, it'll be set to "disallowed".
+I.e. if the user does not, in practice, have access to a certain permission, and the permission isn't set, it'll be set to "disallowed".

 ## Structure